 Jitsi tools

 Roll your cursor over any part of the meeting window and the Jitsi tools will appear along the bottom as well as information in the centre top.
-These tools are visible only to the individual who has moved their cursor over the window, not to everyone on the stage, but anyone can do this, whether they’re a logged in player or an audience member.
+These tools are only visible when your cursor is over the window, but anyone can do this, whether they’re a logged in player or an audience member.
+It’s important to understand how Jitsi works within UpStage if you’re going to use this tool in a live event.

-Note: if you can see the green frame around the meeting window, with the opacity slider and handles for adjusting the size of the window, you won’t get the Jitsi tools.
-You will need to click somewhere else on the stage so that the frame disappears, then roll your cursor over the meeting window without actually clicking on it.
+Note: if you can see the green frame with the opacity slider and handles for adjusting the size of the window, you may not be able to access the Jitsi tools.
+Click on any icon in the left-hand toolbar so that the frame disappears, then roll your cursor over the meeting window without actually clicking on it.
+The Jitsi tools should now appear.

 There’s also the red hang-up button, to leave the meeting.
 If someone does this, they’ll still be in UpStage, but the Jitsi window on their screen will change to show the home screen from Jitsi.
 To re-enter the meeting, they can either reload the whole stage, or they can enter the name of the meeting room into the field on the Jitsi home page (another reason for giving your meeting room a meaningful name).

 If you don’t want your audience to access the Jitsi tools, you could try using a prop, drawing or text object to cover the bottom area of the Meeting window.
-But remember that variables such as screen resolution and different browsers may mean that positioning varies.
+But remember that variables such as screen resolution and different browsers may mean that positioning varies; and this means the tools will also be hidden from you.

 Individual stream